DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 * PNR - Passenger Name Record
 * PRM - Passenger with Reduced Mobility
 * SSR - Special Service Request
+* STA - Standard Time of Arrival
+* STD - Standard Time of Departure
 * WCHR - Passenger cannot walk long distances but able to go up and down the aircraft steps
 * WCHS - Passenger cannot walk long distances and cannot manage the aircraft steps
 * WCHC - Passenger completely immobile, need assistance all the way, to and from the aircraft